incubyte/incubyte.github.io/content/blog/which-unique-identifier-is-right-for-you.md

 ### ULID (Universally Unique Lexicographically Sortable Identifier)

 ULID addresses some limitations of UUID.
-It’s a 26-character ID composed of a 48-bit timestamp and 80 bits of randomness, URL-safe, and case insensitive.
+It’s a 26-character ID composed of a 48-bit timestamp and 80 bits of randomness, URL-safe (no special characters), and case insensitive.

 {{< figure src="/images/2024/which-unique-identifier-is-right-for-you/ULID-architecture.png" >}}